srynobio/UGPp/README.md

 <em>Setting up the config file</em>:

+config_creator has been created to help complete new configure files as needed.
 Often many of the values in the config file can be set on a per-machine basis, creating essentially a new master file.
 Examples of these would be known indel files, VQSR VCFs, BAM background files, and software paths.
 Therefore what you will change each run will be the ugp_id, fastq dir, and possibly the run order.

 <em>Running cApTUrE:</em>